Booking.com: best prices

 In the centre of the Liguria region, the coastal city of Genoa is the largest commercial port in Italy and also has the largest medieval centre of any town in Europe.
 As a result it lacks the pristine prettiness of much of the Ligurian coast but has an appealing down to earth charm and several notable historic monuments to visit.

-Continuing towards the east, be sure to visit the harbour in the traditional fishing village of Camogli then onwards to the Portofino peninsula and the exclusive resort of Portofino itself, one of the most upmarket and sophisticated resorts in Italy, and always very popular with visitors - not surprising since it is also exceptionally pretty!
+Continuing towards the east, be sure to visit the harbour in the traditional fishing village of Camogli and the beach front resort at Sori then continue onwards to the Portofino peninsula and the exclusive resort of Portofino itself, one of the most upmarket and sophisticated resorts in Italy, and always very popular with visitors - not surprising since it is also exceptionally pretty!

-About 50 kilometres south-east from Portofino you reach one of the greatest highlights in Liguria: indeed the five cliffside villages of the Cinque Terre together form one of the most beautiful areas in the whole of Italy, and a visit is extremely highly recommended!
+About 50 kilometres south-east from Portofino and often explored from the popular beach resort at Levanto you reach one of the greatest highlights in Liguria: indeed the five cliffside villages of the Cinque Terre together form one of the most beautiful areas in the whole of Italy, and a visit is extremely highly recommended!

 Note: the path between the villages of the Cinque Terre and the views along the coast and towards the villages are as much a highlight as the villages themselves so allow plenty of time to visit.